 waiting to be adopted

-- communicating with their child’s caseworker, CASA, and/or foster parents weekly
+- communicating with their child’s caseworker, CASA, and/or foster parents regularly

-- praying for the child by name each week as a team
+- praying for the child as a team

 - helping meet unmet tangible needs that arise for the child, family, or caseworker

-- developing media to help the child tell their story in their own voice
+- developing media (videos, portraits and biographies) to help the child tell their story in their own voice

 - advocating for the child’s adoption through their church’s network

 - attending Second Story meetings and participating in Child to Family Connection events